Broad form home insurance – what you need to know

 |Voluntary property damage||Yes||Yes||Yes|

 1. Mysterious disappearance

 The main exclusion from a named perils policy such as broad form contents coverage is mysterious disappearance (lost items).
 Mysterious disappearance most often involves jewelry: Heirlooms go missing with no evidence that they were stolen; diamonds fall out of rings; and bracelets and necklaces fall off.
-Each of these examples would not be covered under a named perils form but would be picked up by an all risks form, as it would with a comprehensive home insurance policy.
+These examples would not be covered by a named perils form but they would be covered by an all risks form, such as a comprehensive home insurance policy.

 2. Onus of proof

 Another difference between a named perils policy such as broad form vs. all risk is the onus of proof.
 Precedent in Ontario courts favours that in a named perils policy, the onus of proof is on the insured to provide evidence that the loss occurred due to a named peril.
 This is why thefts often have to be reported to police to apply coverage.
 In an all risks form, you would only have to prove that the damaged property belongs to you and that a policy was in force on the date of loss.
 Then coverage is implied.
 The onus is then on your insurer to prove an exclusion applies in order to deny coverage.

 Other examples of losses generally not covered by broad form property coverage include accidental damage; rips; stains; and power surges.